debatelab/evidence-seeker-platform/README.md

 * **Document Management**: An EVSE_ADMIN can upload (.pdf, .txt), manage metadata for (title, description), and delete documents for an Evidence Seeker.
 * **Embedding Generation**: Upon upload, document embeddings are automatically generated and stored.
 * **Simple Configuration**: A user-friendly interface for essential settings, like selecting an inference provider and entering API tokens (which must be stored encrypted).
+* **Language Defaults**: Each Evidence Seeker stores a primary language (e.g., DE or EN) that we forward to the preprocessing pipeline so outputs match the corpus language.
 * **Expert Configuration**: A text area for advanced YAML configuration will be considered a **post-MVP feature** to ensure the deadline is met.

 #### Simplified Configuration Flow